-The loan must be provided by an Authorised Deposit taking Institution (ADI).
+The loan must be provided by an Authorised Deposit Taking Institution (ADTI).

-- a maximum period of ten years, of which the first two years may be free of capital repayments at the discretion of the ADI.
+- A maximum period of ten years, of which the first two years may be free of capital repayments at the discretion of the ADTI.

 In cases where no capital repayments or minimal capital repayments are made from the third year onwards a 'notional' deduction of 1/10th of the original loan principal will be deducted for each year for which the subsidy is available.

-WANDRRA will fund the interest rate subsidy, annually in advance, based upon the satisfactory submission of a claim form after the anniversary date of the loan commencement.
-The claim form must be supported by documented evidence of the loan balance at this time.
-Documented evidence can be a copy of the relevant loan account statement showing the actual loan balance, on or shortly after the anniversary date.
-Small business proprietors in receipt of the subsidy must notify the WANDRRA State Administrator of any changes to the loan arrangement immediately.
+DRFAWA will fund the interest rate subsidy, annually in advance, based upon the satisfactory submission of a claim form after the anniversary date of the loan commencement.
+The claim form must be supported by evidence of the loan balance at this time.
+Evidence can be a copy of the relevant loan account statement showing the actual loan balance, on or shortly after the anniversary date of the loan drawdown/disbursement.

 To be eligible, a small business proprietor(s) must:

-- be a registered small business with an Australian Business Number.
+- Be a registered small business with an Australian Business Number (ABN)

-- demonstrate to the satisfaction of State Administrator that the small business operates locally.
-Public companies are not eligible.
+- Demonstrate to the satisfaction of a DFES Disaster Recovery Funding Officer that the small business operates locally.
+Public companies are not eligible

-- be actively engaged in the operation of the small business and derive the main source of income from that small business.
+- 0Be actively engaged in the operation of the small business and derive the main source of income from that small business

-- demonstrate to the satisfaction of the ADI that the funds required are not available from his/her/their own resources.
+- Demonstrate to the satisfaction of the ADTI that the funds required are not available from their own resources

-- demonstrate to the satisfaction of the State Administrator that the items for which the loan is required occurred as a direct result of a natural disaster.
+- Demonstrate to the satisfaction of a DFES Disaster Recovery Funding Officer that the items for which the loan is required occurred as a direct result of a natural disaster.

-If you consider that your small business may be eligible to apply for an Interest Rate Subsidy (IRS), complete the Expression of Interest Form (EOI) - NDRRA006 and submit to the State Administrator at the address shown at the top of the form for consideration.
+If you consider that your small business may be eligible to apply for an Interest Rate Subsidy (IRS), complete an Interest Rate Subsidy Expression of Interest and email it to firstname.lastname@example.org.

-Small business proprietors will receive correspondence confirming eligibility to access this relief measure and further instructions on loan application procedures.
+Small business proprietors will receive an email and/or letter confirming eligibility to access the interest rate subsidy and further instructions on loan application process.